pantheon-org/opencode-warcraft-notifications/README.md

 1. **Idle Detection**: When your OpenCode session goes idle, the plugin triggers
 2. **Sound Selection**: Randomly selects a Warcraft II unit sound from your configured faction(s)
 3. **Sound Playback**: Plays the sound using platform-specific audio tools
-4. **Notification**: Shows a system notification with your session summary
+4. **Toast Notification**: Shows an in-app toast with the voice line as the title (e.g., "Yes, milord?") and your session summary

 The plugin includes 100+ authentic sounds from both factions, including: